def-TharunL/YouTube-Video-Downloader-and-Transcriber/README.md

 4. **Access the Application:**

-   Open a web browser and navigate to `http://127.0.0.1:5000` to access the web application and use it through a user interface if one is implemented in the script (not shown in the provided code).
+   Open a web browser and navigate to `http://127.0.0.1:5000` to access the web application and use it through a user interface if one is implemented in the script.

 Keep in mind that the script is set to run in debug mode (`app.run(debug=True)`), which is suitable for development.
 For production deployment, consider configuring the app accordingly for security and performance.